top of page

 + And when available: a matching wallet-sized version so that you can keep it with you, or share it

-I found camaraderie among the other artists, especially an older woman who spent a lot of time working with me and sending encouragement.
-One day, she purchased a piece I'd made featuring a painting of a masked girl.
-She was excited, not only to support me but because the piece spoke to her.
+I found camaraderie among the other artists, especially an older woman who spent time encouraging me and helping me find my footing.
+One day, she bought a piece I had painted , a masked girl.
+She was excited both to support me and because the image spoke to her.
 Holding it up, she asked, “What does this mean?
-What inspired you to create it?”
+What inspired you to create this!?”

-I froze.
-The truth was, I had painted it simply because I thought it was beautiful.
-There was no deeper meaning.
-I tried to explain, but I could see her enthusiasm shift—not in disappointment, but in a subtle way that felt like I had let her down.
+The truth was, I had painted it simply because I enjoyed fantasy art.
+There wasn’t a deeper story behind it.
+I tried to explain, but I could see her enthusiasm shift.

 STORMS AND BRUSHSTROKES